manili/MYTH-workshop/README.md

 ### Validity

 Duting the previous section it has been observed that sometimes there should be a signal to validate the output of a process and prevents committing the result into respective storage (e.g. memory, register, FFs, etc...) as needed.
+As a result it is also possible to leverage the validity technique for clock-gating and low-power design.
 By the special method in TLV to validate the outputs, it is so much easier to do so.
 In this section, the custom generated valid signal from the previous section which has been provided by the user is going to be replaced by the new methodology of the TLV.
 Here is the result:

   ![calculator_validity](Images/Lab4/calculator_validity.png)